Television in Finland: Digital Systems, Channels & Programmes

 In order to watch HD Finnish television channels, you need to have the right kind of set-top box &/or television.
 Choose your devices depending on whether you watch television via antenna or cable television network.
 Look for these symbols:

 The amount of TV stations has grown since the advent of digital broadcasting.
-As of September 2018 there are 15 free-to-air channels, comprising 3 government and 12 private channels.
+As of January 2021 there are over 20 free-to-air channels, comprising government and private channels, and in some instances HD versions of the same.
 These are supplemented by numerous premium Pay TV channels.

-- Yle TV1: Documentaries, news, politics, satire, series, films
+- Yle TV1: Documentaries, news, politics, satire, series, films.
+HD version available

-- Yle TV2: News, sport, entertainment, series, films, children's programming
+- Yle TV2: News, sport, entertainment, series, films, children's programming.
+HD version available

 - Nelonen: Films, series, sports, news

-- Yle Teema & Fem: Swedish programming; News, series, films, documentaries
+- Yle Teema & Fem: Swedish programming; News, series, films, documentaries.
+HD version available

 - Sub: Imported series, films, reality, chat shows